WordPress Image Optimization 2025

 - Improving visual stability (CLS) by defining image dimensions to prevent layout shifts.

-- Increasing conversions, with a 0.1-second speed improvement potentially boosting retail conversions by 8.4%.
+- Increasing conversions, with a 0.1-second speed improvement, potentially boosting retail conversions by 8.4%.

 - Enhancing mobile performance for over 62.5% of global web traffic; and 6.
 Saving server resources and bandwidth through efficient formats and CDNs, lowering hosting costs, and improving scalability.